ilsid/BFA/README.md

-# Business Flow Automation Framework
+# Business Flows Automation Framework
-The project is in the prototyping stage
+The project is under active development.
+The only available documentation is [here](doc/BFA%20Highlights%201.0.pdf).